zapabob/ROCm/README.md

 Our GFX8 GPU's (Fiji & Polaris Family) and GFX9 (Vega)  use PCIe Gen 3 and PCIe Atomics.

-New for ROCm 1.6 is
+New GPU Support for ROCm 1.6:

 	Radeon Instinct Family MI25, MI8, MI6
 	Radeon Vega Frontier Edition